fdres/HotelInfo.Api/README.md

 ### Notes

-- The solution includes a xUnit test project.
-The tests are done on the service implementations, not the controllers.
 - A postman collection and a postman environment file are included in the project directory.
 - All exceptions are handled by a custom middleware.